Rosewood History

 NURSES

-Augusta Wilhelmine Domrow, Kathrena Kucks, Nurse Donnan, Henrietta Adeline Muller, Mrs Kapernick, Augusta Phyllis Stubbs, Ann Hines, Mary Ellen Wallace, Nurse Johns, Nurse Hazard
+Augusta Wilhelmine Domrow, Kathrena Kucks, Nurse Donnan, Henrietta Adeline Muller, Mrs Kapernick, Augusta Phyllis Stubbs, Ann Hines, Mary Ellen Wallace, Nurse Johns, Nurse Hazard, Nurse Pedrazzini (Matthew Street)

 PRIVATE HOSPITALS